 Is Norway as expensive as people say?

 In a word, yes.
-We include many of the evening meals on this trip for exactly that reason and lunches are quite reasonable where we plan the stops anyhow.
-The real kicker is the cost of alcohol in some of the hotels but there is always a shop nearby that your guide can point you towards if you want to go and get a couple of beers or a bottle of wine to enjoy on the terraces.
+Although lunches are quite reasonable where we plan the stops, the real kicker is the cost of alcohol in some of the hotels but there is always a shop nearby that your guide can point you towards if you want to go and get a couple of beers or a bottle of wine to enjoy on the terraces.

 I’ve heard the speed limits are really low in Norway, is this true?

 In some areas they can be fairly low but most roads are in the usual 80/90kmph limit you would expect from any European country.
 Speed cameras in general are forward facing so not so much of an issue on bikes and police are few and far between although if caught speeding fines can be means tested and very high so do take care.